borchero/terraform-plan-comment/README.md

 The header that is used for the pull request comment posted by this action.
 Changing the default allows to distinguish multiple Terraform runs: each sticky pull request comment is identified by its header.

+### `skip-empty`

+Whether to skip posting a pull request comment when no changes need to be performed.
+Defaults to `false`.

+### `skip-comment`

+Whether to skip posting a pull request comment entirely.
+When enabled, the plan will still be available in the step summary.

 ## Outputs